dotnet/docs/docs/core/deploying/index.md

 Your app can run only if the version of .NET Core your app targets is already installed on the host system.
 You can configure roll-forward behavior for the app to either require a specific version of .NET Core or allow a newer version of .NET Core.
 For more information, see [runtime-dependent apps roll forward](../versions/selection.md#framework-dependent-apps-roll-forward).

 - **.NET Core may change**\
 It's possible for the .NET Core runtime and libraries to be updated on the machine where the app is run.
 In rare cases, this may change the behavior of your app if you use the .NET Core libraries, which most apps do.

-- **Per-platform executables**\
-*.NET Core 3.0 and later versions*\
-If you want your users to start your app directly and avoid the `dotnet <filename.dll>` command, you must publish your app for every platform.
+You can configure how your app uses newer versions of .NET Core.
+For more information, see [runtime-dependent apps roll forward](../versions/selection.md#framework-dependent-apps-roll-forward).

+- **Use the `dotnet` command to start the app**\
+Users must run the `dotnet <filename.dll>` command to start your app.

 ## Self-contained